Consequences:

 Issue(s) Before the Court:

-Per Sotomayor dissent: Properly understood, this case is not about the limits on an individual’s ability to engage in private prayer at work.
+Per Sotomayor dissent: [Establishment Clause] Properly understood, this case is not about the limits on an individual’s ability to engage in private prayer at work.
 This case is about whether a school district is required to allow one of its employees to incorporate a public, communicative display of the employee’s personal religious beliefs into a school event, where that display is recognizable as part of a longstanding practice of the employee ministering religion to students as the public watched.

 Petitioner's Claim(s):